Fentanyl Addiction Treatment

 The detox process will be performed in a specialized substance abuse treatment center.
 Depending on the patient’s specific needs, the detox process can be done in a residential or outpatient program.
 In a residential facility, detox is called medical detox because it includes medical and mental health support provided by treatment professionals giving around-the-clock service.

-The patient’s vital signs will be monitored to ensure their safety, and medications are often administered to help with emotional and physical withdrawal symptoms.
+The client’s vital signs will be monitored to ensure their safety, and medications are often administered to help with emotional and physical withdrawal symptoms.
 Residential detox programs are highly recommended for fentanyl withdrawal.

 Sometimes, fentanyl will be replaced by a different opioid during detox.
 Combination medications may also be used for post-detox after fentanyl and all other opioids are entirely flushed out of the system.
 Supplementary medications are also helpful during medical detox